stonepros/stone/doc/mgr/insights.rst

 * **Crash reports**.
 A summary of any daemon crashes in the past 24 hours is included in the insights report.
-Crashes are reported as the number of crashes per daemon type (e.g. `ceph-osd`) within the time window.
+Crashes are reported as the number of crashes per daemon type (e.g. `stone-osd`) within the time window.
 Full details of a crash may be obtained using the `crash module`_.

 * Software version, storage utilization, cluster maps, placement group summary,